casualbrooks/j5/docs/CONTRIBUTING.md

 - Keep changes small and focused.
 - Add or update docs and tests when applicable.
 - CI should pass before merge.

+## Branch targets
+- Use **main** for core J5 platform changes (ROS, hardware, base docs).
+- Use **race-manager** for the race manager app/bridge/service/UI work so it stays isolated from the core platform.
+- When opening a PR in GitHub, choose the right base branch up front.
+If you already opened one against `main`, you can edit the
+  PR to retarget `race-manager` as long as there are no merge conflicts.